civican/legisinfo/42-1/bills/C-44/bill_text.md

   **(3)** The Minister may also specify in the order that the report is to contain any information that the Minister considers appropriate.

-  **(4)** Service of the order or of a copy of it shall be by personal service, by registered mail **or by any other means** prescribed by regulation and, in the case of registered mail, the order or its copy shall be deemed to have been received by the addressee on the seventh day after the day on which it was mailed.
+  **(4)** Service of the order or of a copy of it shall be by personal service, by registered mail or by any other means prescribed by regulation and, in the case of registered mail, the order or its copy shall be deemed to have been received by the addressee on the seventh day after the day on which it was mailed.

-  **(5)** A certificate purporting to be signed by the Minister certifying that a document referred to in subsection (4) was sent by registered mail **or by any other means** prescribed by regulation to the addressee, accompanied by a true copy of the document and by an identifying post office certificate of the registration **or other proof, prescribed by regulation, that the document has been sent or received**, is admissible in evidence and is proof of the statements contained **in the certificate**, without proof of the signature or official character of the person appearing to have signed the certificate.
+  **(5)** A certificate purporting to be signed by the Minister certifying that a document referred to in subsection (4) was sent by registered mail or by any other means prescribed by regulation to the addressee, accompanied by a true copy of the document and by an identifying post office certificate of the registration or other proof, prescribed by regulation, that the document has been sent or received, is admissible in evidence and is proof of the statements contained in the certificate, without proof of the signature or official character of the person appearing to have signed the certificate.

   **(6)** If the employer determines that it had not complied with any provision referred to in the order, the employer shall set out in the report the nature of the employer's non-compliance and the steps that have been or will be taken by the employer to comply with the provision.